matttavares9/CSCI4961_labs_projects/docs/source/user/introduction.rst

 ===========
 Welcome to `Quantum Education Modules <https://github.com/YangletLiu/quantum-education-modules>`_!

-`Quantum Education Modules <https://github.com/YangletLiu/quantum-education-modules>`_ takes an open-source, hands-on approach to make quantum computing intuitive and accessible for students.
+`Quantum Education Modules <https://github.com/YangletLiu/quantum-education-modules>`_ project provides an open-source, hands-on learning platform designed to make quantum computing intuitive and accessible for students at all levels.

-The modules include labs, experiments, and projects, allowing you to first learn quantum concepts interactively through simulations using Jupyter notebooks.
+These modules include labs, experiments, and projects that allow you to interactively explore quantum concepts using Jupyter notebooks.
-Then, you will have the opportunity to explore with IBM Quantum System One.
-RPI students could use the on campus quantum computer.
+Once foundational knowledge is established, you’ll have the opportunity to apply what you’ve learned by working with real quantum hardware through IBM Quantum System One.

-Through these modules, we provide:
+RPI students may also access the on-campus quantum computer.

+Key features include:

-- **Clear, step-by-step guidance**: Clear instructions to guide you through each module.
+- **Step-by-step guidance**: Clear instructions to guide you through each module.
-- **Friendly learning paths**: Friendly to newcomers, with background of trigonometric functions.
+- **Beginner-friendly approach**: Friendly to newcomers, with background of trigonometric functions.
-- **Practical experience**: Opportunities to engage directly with real quantum hardware.
+- **Hands-on experience**: Opportunities to engage directly with real quantum hardware.

 .. image:: ./images/modules.png
    :align: center